-Any student whose written or spoken English in any course is unsatisfactory may be reported by the instructor to the Provost who may assign supplementary work, without academic credit, varying in amount with the needs of the student.
+Any student whose written or spoken English in any course is unsatisfactory may be reported by the instructor to the Vice President for Academic Affairs who may assign supplementary work, without academic credit, varying in amount with the needs of the student.
 If the work prescribed is equivalent to a course, the regular tuition fee is charged.
-The granting of a degree may be delayed for failure to make up such deficiency in English to the satisfaction of the Provost.
+The granting of a degree may be delayed for failure to make up such deficiency in English to the satisfaction of the Vice President for Academic Affairs.